Nivalyx/osu-wiki/news/2023/2023-12-03-osu-indonesia-presents-ascaveth-invitational-tournament-2023.md

 But wait, there's more!

-If you're in Indonesia, you're able to support the tournament by purchasing exclusive merchandise products all starring the official mascot of the tournament, Stella Eirua.
+If you're in Indonesia, you're also able to support the tournament by purchasing exclusive merchandises featuring the official mascot of the event, Stella Eirua.

 Check out the trailer for the tournament below: